trops

 offtrops

-If you turn it on, every command will be logged, and editing a file will be commited to its git repo ($TROPS_DIR/repo/<env>.git).
-So try installing or compiling some application, and then type trops log command::
+If you turn it on, every command will be logged, and edited file will be commited to its Git repository ($TROPS_DIR/repo/<env>.git).
+So try getting some work done, like installing or compiling an application, and then execute `trops log` command to check the log::

 # Get your work done, and then check log